Jahanzaibali2/Jahanzaibali2/README.md

 # 💫 About Me:
-I am a student of Computer Science, Currently Studying in Bahria University <br>
+3rd year student of Bachelors in Computer Science, Currently Studying in Bahria University <br>
-⭕️ Currently working On Scripting languages and Web Apps<br>⭕️  Learning Online Databases And Python Programming<br>⭕️ Strong grip on Java, html & C++
+⭕️ Currently working On Scripting languages and Web Apps<br>⭕️  Learning Online Databases And Python Programming<br>

 ## 🌐 Socials: